 Mary C. Morgan is a retired Superior Court Judge for the City and County of San Francisco.
 During her career on the bench she was Presiding Judge of the Municipal Court and Supervising Judge of the Criminal Division of the Superior Court.
 She presided over the Drug Court, the Domestic Violence Court, and the nationally recognized Behavioral Health Court.
 She was a member of the Judicial Council Task Force on Criminal Justice Collaboration on Mental Health Issues.
 She currently serves, by appointment of the Chief Justice, as a member of the Committee on Judicial Ethics Opinions.

 Lidia Szajko is an independent filmmaker and professor whose work has screened on public television and at festivals around the globe.
 Lidia taught filmmaking in the Cinema Department at City College of San Francisco and served as Department Chair from 2002 – 2015.
 She served on the San Francisco Film Commission from 2001 – 2004.
 Her feature documentary, Girl Trouble, aired on the acclaimed national PBS series Independent Lens.

-All of these individuals, including GroundSpark’s President/CEO, are independent voting members whose terms of office began in May 2011.
+All of these individuals, except for GroundSpark’s President/CEO, are independent voting members whose terms of office expire in June 2019.